G-Conard/g-conard.github.io/index.md

 </video>

-For more details about my independent study, see my <a href="documents/Conard-Independent-Study-Paper.pdf" target="_blank">final report.</a>.
+For more details about my independent study, see my <a href="documents/Conard-Independent-Study-Paper.pdf" target="_blank">final report</a>.

-a roughly $150, 6-inch tall robot designed by Professor Brown and myself, we are investigating methods of maintaining balance and navigating over stairs and uneven terrian on low-cost platforms.
-Currently, I am in the final stages of developing the fourth iteration of the robot and investigating ZMP control.
+This work set the foundation for my thesis project.
+My original goals are presented in my thesis proposal <a href="documents/Conard-Thesis-Proposal.pdf" target="_blank">paper</a> and <a href="documents/Conard-Thesis-Proposal-Presentation.pdf" target="_blank">presentation.</a>.
+Over the past few months, I have been developing improved walking gaits, such as the example in the video below, and investigating methods of maintaining balance and navigating over stairs and uneven terrian on low-cost platforms such as MicroDog.
+Currently, I am in the final stages of developing the fourth iteration of the robot to address some electrical issues and investigating ZMP control as a potential tool for improving balance during walking.

- thesis proposal/presentation, repo
+video

 This work has received some press coverage as well, once by IEEE in a fun article describing [how roboticists have been working from home](https://spectrum.ieee.org/automaton/robotics/home-robots/how-roboticists-and-robots-have-been-working-from-home) and again by [Lafayette News](https://news.lafayette.edu/2020/09/21/homegrown-robots/).